 Celebrating The Joy Of Changed Lives

-This excerpt was taken from The Moody Church’s 150th anniversary book, Celebrating the Joy of Changed Lives, now available for purchase.
+This excerpt was taken from The Moody Church’s 150th anniversary book, Celebrating the Joy of Changed Lives.

 D.L.
 Moody: A Man for Our Times

 Dwight L. Moody most assuredly was a man for his times, but thanks to his legacy, he is a man for our times as well.
 He ministered in what is known as the Gilded Age, when the industrial revolution fueled economic growth and investors were striving to make their millions.
 These were the days of Marshall Field, the Rothchilds, and Cyrus McCormick.
 As for Moody himself, he left his humble home in Massachusetts, came to Chicago to seek his fortune, and excelled as a shoe salesman.
 He could have sought to be remembered for his wealth, but he chose a different path.
 He traded worldly success for significance, and even today is still remembered as one of the world’s most beloved evangelists.
 We have all benefited from his lasting impact and influence both in America and abroad.

 When Moody died on December 22, 1899, the thousands who gathered for his funeral were told: